DjangoGirls/tutorial/en/intro_to_command_line/README.md

 | mkdir             | mkdir                    | create a new directory  | **mkdir testdirectory**                       |
 |del                | rm                       | delete a directory/file | **del c:\test\test.txt**                      |

-These are just a very few of the commands you can run in your command line but you're not going to use anything more than that today.
+These are just a very few of the commands you can run in your command line, but you're not going to use anything more than that today.

 If you're curious, [ss64.com](http://ss64.com) contains a complete reference of commands for all operating systems.